ikefix/SoftwareDev-packages/Project_proposal.md

 He is responsible for providing data and documentation of the project

 ### Olayinka
-He will work on flood depth estimation
+He will work on flood depth estimations here

 ### Princewill
 He is responsible for visualization of the flood vulnerability using folium